The Clique (film): Plot

-Twelve-year-old Massie Block is the leader of the Pretty Committee, a clique of popular, wealthy students at her upstate New York all-girls private school, Octavian County Day.
+Twelve-year-old Massie Block is the leader of the Pretty Committee, a clique of popular, wealthy students at her Westchester County, New York all-girls private school, Octavian Country Day.
 Her father informs her that Jay Lyons, a friend of his from Florida, will be moving into the Block family's guest house with his wife and two children until they can find a permanent residence.
 Massie is horrified that the unexpected guests are disrupting her plans and occupying her space, but her parents insist she attempt to get along with Jay's daughter Claire, who is Massie's age and will be attending her school.

 Anxious for the approval of her wealthy peers, Claire convinces her mother to take her shopping.
-At the mall, she encounters Dylan Marvil and her friends Alicia Rivera and Kristen Gregory.
+At the mall, she meets Dylan Marvil and her friends Alicia Rivera and Kristen Gregory.
 Meanwhile, Massie encounters an older boy named Chris Abeley while horseback riding, and is immediately smitten with him.
 He makes plans to go riding with her again, which she interprets as a romantic gesture.

-The next day, Claire accompanies Massie on her to ride to school.
-On the way, they pick up Dylan, Alicia, and Kristen; despite having been friendly to Claire the day before, the girls grow cold and dismissive towards her upon realizing Massie dislikes her.
+The next day, Claire accompanies Massie on her ride to school.
+On the way, they pick up Dylan, Alicia, and Kristen; despite having been friendly to Claire the day before, the girls grow cold and dismissive toward her upon realizing Massie dislikes her.
 Once at school, Claire encounters Chris and also finds herself attracted to him.
-Witnessing the interaction, Massie is overcome with jealousy, and enlists the other members of her clique to start bullying Claire via harsh insults and cruel pranks.
+Massie witnesses their interaction and, overcome with jealousy, enlists the other members of her clique to start bullying Claire via harsh insults and cruel pranks.

-Rejected by the so called "Pretty Committee", Claire decides to sit with someone else at lunch and befriends Layne Abeley, Chris' eccentric younger sister.
-The two make plans, but Claire later abandons them to attend the Pretty Committee's weekend sleepover, which Massie's mom has invited her to.
+Rejected by the Pretty Committee, Claire befriends Chris' eccentric younger sister Layne.
+The two make plans, which Claire later cancels to attend the Pretty Committee's weekend sleepover, which Massie's mom has invited her to.
 The girls continue to antagonize Claire at the sleepover, resulting in Claire leaving early.
-Massie later starts acting friendly towards Layne with the intent of obtaining more information about Chris.
+Massie later starts acting friendly toward Layne with the intent of obtaining more information about Chris.